typescript-eslint/typescript-eslint/packages/website/blog/2022-12-01-asts-and-typescript-eslint.md

 ## AST Formats

-ESTree is more broadly used than just for ESLint -- it is the de facto community standard.
+ESTree is more broadly used than just for ESLint -- it is a popular community standard.
 ESLint's built-in parser that outputs an ESTree-shaped AST is also a separate package, called **[Espree]**.

 TypeScript has its own separate AST format, often referred to as the TypeScript AST.